 Work with incidents in many workspaces at once

-To take full advantage of Azure Sentinel’s capabilities, Microsoft recommends using a single-workspace environment.
+To take full advantage of Microsoft Sentinel’s capabilities, Microsoft recommends using a single-workspace environment.
 However, there are some use cases that require having several workspaces, in some cases – for example, that of a Managed Security Service Provider (MSSP) and its customers – across multiple tenants.
-Multiple Workspace View lets you see and work with security incidents across several workspaces at the same time, even across tenants, allowing you to maintain full visibility and control of your organization’s security responsiveness.
+Multiple workspace view lets you see and work with security incidents across several workspaces at the same time, even across tenants, allowing you to maintain full visibility and control of your organization’s security responsiveness.

-When you open Azure Sentinel, you are presented with a list of all the workspaces to which you have access rights, across all selected tenants and subscriptions.
+When you open Microsoft Sentinel, you are presented with a list of all the workspaces to which you have access rights, across all selected tenants and subscriptions.
 To the left of each workspace name is a checkbox.
-Clicking the name of a single workspace will bring you into that workspace.
-To choose multiple workspaces, click all the corresponding checkboxes, and then click the Multiple Workspace View button at the top of the page.
+Selecting the name of a single workspace will bring you into that workspace.
+To choose multiple workspaces, select all the corresponding checkboxes, and then select the View incidents button at the top of the page.

-Multiple Workspace View currently supports a maximum of 10 concurrently displayed workspaces.
+Multiple Workspace View now supports a maximum of 100 concurrently displayed workspaces.

 Note that in the list of workspaces, you can see the directory, subscription, location, and resource group associated with each workspace.
 The directory corresponds to the tenant.

 Multiple workspace view is currently available only for incidents.
 This page looks and functions in most ways like the regular Incidents page, with the following important differences:

 The counters at the top of the page - Open incidents, New incidents, Active incidents, etc. - show the numbers for all of the selected workspaces collectively.

 You'll see incidents from all of the selected workspaces and directories (tenants) in a single unified list.
 You can filter the list by workspace and directory, in addition to the filters from the regular Incidents screen.